 Located on the University Campus and overlooking Lake Jovita, the Daniel A. Cannon Memorial Library provides a welcoming environment for individual and group study and research.
 The three-level library building houses book, electronic, audiovisual, and instructional materials collections as well as an extensive periodicals collection.
 Electronic resources complement and enhance traditional print and nonprint information resources.
-Workstations for accessing the library's online catalog (LeoCatVoyager) and multiple research databases are located throughout the building.
-Additionally, the fully automated library maintains an education resources center, a media services center, and a student computer lab.
-The Hugh Culverhouse Computer Instruction Center includes Sprint electronic classrooms and a video teleconferencing classroom.
+Workstations for accessing the library's online catalog and multiple research databases are located throughout the building.
+Additionally, the fully automated library maintains an education resources center, a media services center, a student computer lab, the Hugh Culverhouse Computer Instruction Center, and a video teleconferencing classroom.
 The University Archives are also housed in the library building.